-The Board, with assistance from management, is responsible for approving and monitoring the Company's diversity policy and measurable objectives in the context of the Company's unique circumstances and industry.
+The Board, with assistance from management, and guidance from Executive Leadership and newly appointed Global Director of Diversity and Inclusion, is responsible for approving and monitoring the Company's diversity policy and measurable objectives in the context of the Company's unique circumstances and industry.
 The Board assesses the policy and objectives annually and the Company's progress in achieving them.